-A student may petition for a late withdrawal without academic penalty when they feel that they were unable to complete a course due to circumstances outside their control.
-Typically, a late withdrawal petition is pursued when no other kind of petition request or special option (like term work extension, or a deferred final exam) will remedy the situation.
-These petitions must be submitted by the last day of the relevant exam period.
+- a) Request to defer a Basic Music course to following year given that Basic Music courses must be completed in specific years of study, a request to defer a course to the following academic year, will be treated as a late withdrawal from the current academic year, regardless of when the petition is initiated. - b) A student may petition for a late withdrawal from other courses (including arts & science electives), without academic penalty when they feel that they were unable to complete a course due to circumstances outside their control.
+Typically, a late withdrawal petition is pursued when no other kind of petition request or special option (like term work extension, or a deferred final exam or LWD) will remedy the situation.
+These petitions must be submitted by 30 days from when grades are released for the term.